Best Budgeting Apps in the UK for 2026 – Personally Tested

 FAQs

-Are budgeting apps safe in the UK?
+Are budgeting apps safe to use?

 Do these apps connect to my bank account?